Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Transformer decoding schemes

 \section{Transformer decoding schemes}

-We experimented on four different Transformer decoding schemes (shown in Fig.~\ref{fig:TransfDec}), including the setting in Fig.~\ref{fig:transformerdecoder}, where both the encoder and decoder are Transformers.
-After the latent vector $\textbf{z}$ is generated from the encoder, the decoder reconstructs input $\textbf{x}$ by using either autoregressive or non-autoregressive methods.
+We experiment on four different Transformer decoding schemes (shown in \figureref{fig:TransfDec}), including the setting in \figureref{fig:transformerdecoder}, where both the encoder and decoder are Transformers.
+After $\textbf{z}$ is generated from the encoder, the decoder reconstructs input $\textbf{x}$ by using either autoregressive or non-autoregressive methods.
 The autoregressive method generates $\textbf{x}$ sequentially based on tokens from previous time steps, while the non-autoregressive method generates $\textbf{x}$ at once.

-For non-autoregressive decoding, $\textbf{z}$ can be passed to the decoder either indirectly as a key for cross-attention (Section.~\ref{subsec:TaskSpecificModels}) or directly for self-attention.
+For non-autoregressive decoding, $\textbf{z}$ can be passed to the decoder either indirectly as a key for cross-attention (\sectionref{subsec:TaskSpecificModels}) or directly for self-attention.

 We use two different types of decoder inputs for self-attention.
-The first input type is a vector obtained by unpooling $\textbf{z}$ to the length of original input $\textbf{x}$, followed by adding positional encoding.
+The first input type is a vector obtained by unpooling $\textbf{z}$ to the length of input $\textbf{x}$, followed by adding positional encoding.
 Unpooling replicates adaptive mean pooling values for each pooling window by the size of the window.
-Also, positional encoding was added to overcome Transformers' inability to distinguish tokens with identical values of different positions.
+Also, positional encoding was added to overcome Transformer's inability to distinguish tokens with identical values of different positions.
 The other input type is a vector of length $\textbf{x}$, created by concatenating placeholder tokens to $\textbf{z}$.

-As shown in Fig.~\ref{fig:TransfDecoding}, autoregressive decoding shows the lowest reconstruction accuracy and does not appear to be suitable for reconstructing long sequences.
-Among the non-autoregressive decoding methods, the method of passing information of latent vector $z$ from the encoder to the decoder through cross-attention shows the most efficient reconstruction.
+As shown in \figureref{fig:TransfDecoding}, autoregressive decoding shows the lowest reconstruction accuracy and does not appear to be suitable for reconstructing long sequences.
+Among the non-autoregressive decoding methods, the method of passing information of $\textbf{z}$ from the encoder to the decoder through cross-attention shows the most efficient reconstruction.